omidarmat/webDevNotes/JavaScript/javascript-theory.md

 this is the easiest way of linking an object to a prototype object.
 However, this syntax is not used much.

-In this last way of implementing OOP programming, the idea is still based on prototypal inheritance, but there are no `prototype` properties involved.
+In this last way of implementing OOP, the idea is still based on prototypal inheritance, but there are no `prototype` properties involved.
 Also, there is no constructor function, and no `new` operator.

 We use `Object.create()` to manually set the prototype of an object, to any other object that we want.
 For example, we can now create a new object and make it the prototype of all the person objects.